LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/asking-good-questions.rst

 **Bad:** "I Googled 'js range error' and didn't see anything."

 **Good:** "I Googled 'js range error boolean expression' and found a question on Stack Overflow that seemed relevant.
-I tried the the recommended solution, but it didn't fix my problem."
+I tried the recommended solution, but it didn't fix my problem."